amineHY/AI-LAB/README.md

 ## Start developing
 ### Jupyter notebook
-If AI-lab runs correcly on your machine then `Jupyter notebook` should run automatically.
+If AI-lab runs correctly on your machine then `Jupyter notebook` should run automatically.
 If this is not the case, launch it from the terminal with this command

 ```bash
 jupyter notebook --allow-root --port=8888 --ip=0.0.0.0 --no-browser